NatashaBaudelaire/programming-fundamentals-in-java/README.md

 - **Primary Language:** Java
 - **Recommended IDEs:** IntelliJ IDEA, Visual Studio Code, Eclipse
-- **Version Control:** Git, hosted on GitHub
+- **Version Control:** Git (hosted on GitHub)

 ---

 ## How to Run Examples

-Most code examples are written in Java and structured with one main class per file.
+Most code examples are written in Java and are structured with a single main class per file.

 From the terminal:

-1. Navigate to the directory containing the `.java` file.
+1. Navigate to the folder containing the `.java` file
-2. Compile the file:
+2. Compile the file using:

 ```bash
 javac ClassName.java